 Using Boolean and proximity operators are convenient to refine queries in case search results are too noisy or increase the recall when the number of results is too limited.

-Each line are limited to 10 000 characters
+Each line is limited to 10 000 characters.

 Several types of operators are available in the search form and in the command line:

 - Boolean operators

 - Numeric operators

 The video shows a quick example of using Boolean, proximity searching and truncators.
 Notice the blue font that the software uses to acknowledge the use of truncators/operators and the parenthesis are yellow, showing where they open and close.